sigmdel/GNATS/README.md

 [Using a Local Network Time Server](https://sigmdel.ca/michel/program/esp32/arduino/local_timeserver_en.html)

+## Before compiling

+Edit the project configuration file `platfomio.ini` to select the ESP32 development board in the `[platformio]` section.
+Then in the corresponding `[env:xxxxxxx]`  section set the `HAS_OLED`, `HAS_DS3231` and `USE_WIFI` directives to `0` (= no) or `1` (= yes) as required.
+Finally, adjust the time intervals, the debug options and the `LOCAL_TIME_ZONE` macro in the `[extra]` section.

+Edit GNAT'S network configuration (static IP address, gateway and subnet mask) in [netaddr.h.template](src/netaddr.h.template) and save it as `netaddr.h` in the `src` directory.

+If the board connects to the local area network using Wi-Fi (`USE_WIFI=1`) edit [secrets.h.template](src/secrets.h.template) and save it as `secrets.h` in the `src` directory.

 ## Warning

 GNATS should not be used as the primary time source.
 However, it is accurate enough as a backup time source when access to better clocks is lost.

-## Notes

-Edit [secrets.h.template](src/secrets.h.template) and save it as `secrets.h` in the `src` directory before compiling the firmware.
-Of course this is not necessary if an Ethernet module is used to connect GNAT to the local network.

-Replacing Wi-Fi with an Ethernet connection has been tested on an Az-Delivery ESP32 Devkitc-v4 board connected to the GPS module without the optional DS3231 RTC and OLED display only.
+Replacing Wi-Fi with an Ethernet connection has been tested on an Az-Delivery ESP32 Devkitc-v4 board.
 While the 10 Mb/s wired connection does work, there is no appreciable improvement in the accuracy of GNATS.

+So far no test has been done with the optional DS3231 RTC and OLED display along side the Ethernet module.

 ## Licence